Niketkumardheeryan/Data-Science-Blog/README.md

 ## Description
-This repository contains a Data set of startups.csv and a Blog_post.ipnb file data set contains total 5 features , 4 are  dependent features and 1 is independent feature.
+This repository contains a Data set of startups.csv and a Blog_post.ipynb file data set contains total 5 features , 4 are  dependent features and 1 is independent feature.
 We predict the profit for starts ups by using Multiple Linear regression model ..